$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Methods

 \subsection{Reconstruction}

 To computationally reconstruct the image from the diffuser measurement, we model the object (the fundus) as a surface in 3D space at some axial depth behind the cornea associated with some defocus error, $\epsilon$.
-We assume the fundus is approximately flat, which is reasonable for smaller fields of view.
+We assume that the fundus is approximately flat across the roughly 45 field of view of our system, which is reasonable because the fundus has relatively little curvature at this scale.
 Consistent with other reports and our PSF measurements, our system is approximately LSI in each transverse plane \cite{antipa_diffusercam_2018,li_diffuser-based_2020}.
 The PSF for a given plane with an associated defocus error is $\boldsymbol{h_\epsilon}$.
 Because the system is LSI, we model the measurement, $\boldsymbol{y}$, of a fundus, $\boldsymbol{x}$, with convolution.

 We also assume that the illumination field is flat and that the PSF does not vary significantly with wavelength.
 The object at a given color of illumination is represented by $\boldsymbol{x_c}$, and the resulting measurement by $\boldsymbol{y_c}$.
 The noise model is additive white Gaussian noise, $\boldsymbol{n}$.